angular/angular/aio/content/guide/deployment.md

 }
 ```

-By default, legacy browsers such as IE 9-11 are ignored, and the compilation target is ES2015.
-As a result, this produces two builds, with differential loading enabled.
+By default, legacy browsers such as IE 9-11 are ignored, Chrome 41 is included for search engine optimization (SEO) support, and the compilation target is ES2015.
+As a result, this produces two builds, and differential loading is enabled.
+If you ignore browsers without ES2015 support, a single build is produced.
 To see the build result for differential loading based on different configurations, refer to the table below.

 <div class="alert is-important">

-**Note:** To see which browsers are supported with the above configuration, see which settings meet to your browser support requirements, see the [Browserslist compatibility page](https://browserl.ist/?q=%3E+0.5%25%2C+last+2+versions%2C+Firefox+ESR%2C+not+dead%2C+not+IE+9-11).
+**Note:** To see which browsers are supported with the above configuration, see which settings meet to your browser support requirements, see the [Browserslist compatibility page](https://browserl.ist/?q=%3E+0.5%25%2C+last+2+versions%2C+Firefox+ESR%2C+Chrome+41%2C+not+dead%2C+not+IE+9-11).

 </div>